mighdoll/public-notes/host+shader libraries.md

 - binding groups integration - do host+shader libraries need to integrate binding group indices?
 - bindless?
 ### Basic Approach
 WESL has a solution today for publishing shader libraries to crates.io and npmjs.com.
 See [publishing packages](https://wesl-lang.dev/docs/Publishing-Packages).
 Shader texts are bundled into rust or javascript structures with some metadata to enable shader linking of imported packages or crates.
 A host+shader library typically includes a shader bundle as well as some rust or javascript host code.
-But the shader code may be entirely internal to the library, library users may only see the host api.
+But the shader code may be entirely internal to the library, users may only see the host API in Rust or TypeScript.

 Host+shader libraries are published separately in crates.io and npmjs.com, as with shader-only WGSL/WESL libraries.
 The shader code would normally be the same in both versions, but host code would be written twice, once in Rust and once in JavaScript/TypeScript.
 In the future perhaps we'll develop a host-language neutral declarative way to specify the host 'glue' code, but that's probably best developed after we've some more experience with the needs of this class of library.
 For now I'm assuming that library authors would simply manually port their host code to/from Rust and TypeScript, and that host code interfaces would be relatively similar to make porting easy.
 ### Host code drives